WB-PIDA-Data-Science-Shop/pigographs/README.md

 **1. Restore Package Dependencies:**

 a\.
-Open the pigographs.Rproj file in RStudio.
+Clone this repository and pen the pigographs.Rproj file in RStudio.

 b\.
 Execute the command renv::restore() in the RStudio console.
 This will install the exact package versions specified in the renv.lock file.